 Hospice Medical Director

 The hospice medical director is a physician member of the hospice team.
-He or she is available to the hospice staff for consultation.
+He is available to the hospice staff for consultation.
 The Medical Director is also available to patients to write medical orders or to make visits to hospice patients when their own physician is unavailable.

 Medical Social Worker